Tour the Inn

 The Peterson Room

 This first floor guest room, in the main house, is across the hall from our parlor.
 A solid cherry Windsor-style bed covered with a handmade quilt, a decorative fireplace, and a comfortable reading chair give the room a warm friendly atmosphere.
+The Peterson Room has a private bathroom in the room.
+Maximum occupancy: 2 people

 The Mulberry Room